Showing posts with label dispersal. Show all posts

 These signals are too many and varied for conscious control, which is why most people remain enslaved by their signals and cycles.
 The anger cycle is presumed to escalate until one of the parties must leave the country.
 When people are threatened, they seek allies, so all of society eventually gets drawn in and polarized as the escalation proceeds apace, like a black hole.
 Therefore, it is a group that must eventually leave, not a single individual, which is the basis of the refugee phenomenon.

-In ecological terms, the refugee phenomenon is clearly sub serving the function of dispersal.
+In ecological terms, the refugee phenomenon is clearly sub-serving dispersal.
 However, dispersal-producing behavior is fundamentally altruistic in a backhanded way.
 The benefit to the supposed loser, the group that eventually gets driven out, is that occasionally they find a newly-emptied vacant habitat in which to settle and therefore can reproduce without competition.
 This is a tremendous benefit in evolutionary terms and may once have been great enough to redeem all the waste and suffering of human-style dispersal.

 However, altruistic behavior cannot evolve in the presence of non-altruists unless a signaling system is established to ensure that altruists are only altruistic to other altruists.
-That is why I lay so much emphasis on signaling here.
-The reason why the signals are so multi modal is that the altruism program probably breaks down occasionally because of the short-term advantages of being a non-altruist.
+That is why signaling is emphasized here.
+The reason why the signals are multimodal is that the altruism program probably breaks down occasionally because of the short-term advantages of being a non-altruist.
 This has probably happened many times in the past and the broken algorithm was repaired each time by natural selection with the addition of yet another signal component.

-7-20-2018: The various signal cycles may reinforce each other.
+The various signal cycles may reinforce each other.
 The four signal cycles that seem to form the framework of human life seem to have such an interdependence.
 These are: mother-child bonding, which could potentiate man-woman bonding, which could potentiate the anger cycle (via jealousy), which could potentiate the sadness cycle.
-These insights come from introspection and my own biographical data.

 Friday, June 1, 2018